canonical/ubuntu-cloud-docs/public-images/public-images-reference/artifacts.rst

 This section includes information on checksums, GPG signatures, changelogs and manifest files.
 These files help verify the integrity and authenticity of the images, provide details on changes between versions and list all included packages.

 .. note::
   On Ubuntu systems, the public keys for Ubuntu cloud images are present in ``/usr/share/keyrings/ubuntu-cloudimage-keyring.gpg``.
-You can use this keyring to verify GPG signatures and checksums of downloaded artefacts with a command such as ``gpg --verify --keyring /usr/share/keyrings/ubuntu-cloudimage-keyring.gpg SHA256SUMS.gpg SHA256SUMS && sha256sum -c SHA256SUMS``.
+You can use this keyring to verify GPG signatures and checksums of downloaded artifacts with a command such as ``gpg --verify --keyring /usr/share/keyrings/ubuntu-cloudimage-keyring.gpg SHA256SUMS.gpg SHA256SUMS && sha256sum -c SHA256SUMS``.

 Changelogs
 ~~~~~~~~~~